Mortgage options for contractors with Leeds Building Society

 Depending on how you draw your salary will impact which financial option works best for you.
 Your accountant can help you make the right decision.

 Even so, your savings earn little interest in the current economic climate.
 Why not put them to work for you instead of them being another tax burden?

 Leeds Building Society has relaxed its policy on interest-only mortgages.
 This is awesome news for contractors who build up a cash pot over the year.

 The recent announcement goes into more depth about Leeds' range of interest-only mortgages.
 They include 2-year and 5-year fixed rate and a 2-year discounted rate.
 The least deposit to qualify is 25%, working up to a 50% LTV option.

-The article explains their interest only offering from a standard mortgage perspective.
-Please remember that Leeds’ mortgages for contractors are only available through select mortgage brokers.
+The article explains their interest-only offering from a standard mortgage perspective.
+Remember, Leeds' mortgages for contractors are only available through select mortgage brokers.

 The building society is also offering a 2-year fixed interest-only part & part mortgage.
-That’s where you have part of the mortgage as capital and interest (repayment).
-The other part you only pay the interest on the loan.
+That's where you have part of the mortgage as capital and interest (repayment).
+For the other part, you only pay the interest on the loan.

 As with all interest-only loans, you must have a credible repayment vehicle in place.
-These are not like the self-cert mortgages of the past, where obtaining a mortgage was a synch.
+These are not like the self-cert mortgages of the past, where obtaining a mortgage was a cinch.